 where $p_{eq}$ is the equilibrium pressure and $\delta p$ is the correction term for the sudden in-equilibrium phase.
 Eq.~\eqref{eq3} and the conservation equation of stress-energy tensor yields a modified version of energy density continuity equation, namely

-As we mentioned above, in the matter-creation content a particular kind of matter (which is weakly interacting and described as ideal fluid) is being created from the gravitational system.
+As we mentioned above, in the matter-creation content a particular kind of matter\footnote{We are agnostic about the underlying microphysical origin of particle production and instead focus on its macroscopic consequences.} (which is weakly interacting and described as ideal fluid) is being created from the gravitational system.
 Its particle flux vector and entropy flux vector are defined respectively as

 where $n$ is the co-moving particle number density and $\sigma$ is the entropy per particle in a co-moving volume.
 The creation of particles immediately yields

 whereas from the second law of thermodynamics we have